Sparky

 Prices vary across Australia based on labour rates, housing construction methods, and typical floor conditions.

 At the city level, Sydney is the baseline at $1,500–$10,000 per job.
-Melbourne tracks close to Sydney, though older period homes with timber subfloors require additional preparation (cement sheet overlay) that adds cost.
+Melbourne tracks close to Sydney, though older period homes with timber subfloors require additional preparation (cement sheet overlay at $25–$40/m2) that adds cost.
 Brisbane often sits slightly below Sydney because concrete slab-on-ground construction is standard, meaning less floor preparation.
 Perth and Adelaide typically run 10–15% above eastern capitals due to higher trade rates and smaller tiler pools.

 Within any city, the main variable is floor condition.
 Modern homes built on concrete slabs in outer suburbs (Springfield in Brisbane, Baldivis in Perth, Mawson Lakes in Adelaide) tend to have flat, stable floors that are ready for tiling with minimal preparation.
 Older homes in established inner suburbs frequently have uneven floors, timber subfloors, or old tile mortar beds that need removal and correction.
 The gap between a straightforward slab tile and a full floor preparation plus tile job can be 30–50% of the total cost.